Beyond Research: What’s your favourite contracts2.0 case study?

 Hungary © Eszter Cibik, Őrség National Park

 Here we are in a molinia meadow, in the Őrség national park.
 Every condition favours species-rich grassland: high annual rainfall and humidity, mild temperatures, soil moisture…

 What other things are necessary for long-term nature conservation?
 Good relationship and communication with farmers.
-Results-based payment (RBP), as a planned a formal, written agreement for a specified duration signed by (at least) two parties.
+Results-based payment (RBP), as a planned contracta formal, written agreement for a specified duration signed by (at least) two parties.
 In Contracts2.0, we acknowledge the existence of informal contracts but use formal contracts to focus the research.
 More type was discussed and chosen with local stakeholders, including farmers.
 RBP focuses on species-rich hay meadows in Őrség and some of the farmers take part of the testing.

 In the picture, you can see a caught moment, when the farmer and me are monitoring the unmown parcel of the meadow.
 He was obliged not to cut 5% of the grassland in order to enhance seeding.
 The marsh gentian (Gentiana pneumonanthe), one of our protected species, is a defined indicator, that scores in RBP.
 Bingo!
 We have just found several ones in blossom in the unmown area in that moment.
 Thus, we are on the right path to increase their numbers.

 In the field visit, structure elements, plant and butterfly species are monitored – following an indicator check list.
 The butterfly net functions also as a modern shepherd’s crook as you can see.
 Farmers are usually surprized at first, then enthusiastic about counting butterflies.